 The evening’s activities include dinner and packing our backpacks ready for the airport tomorrow.

 5am – A road closure forces hoards of chicken buses up our tiny road and the noise is immense, revving engines, grinding gears and incessant honking of the horn.
 The local dogs decide to join in.
 It seems I won’t be getting any more sleep this morning.

 11am – We leave for the airport to get a flight to Miami and then on to New York.

 5.30pm – Arriving in Miami is a straightforward process, although we are surprised to find that our bags are not in transit and we have to collect them from the conveyor belt in Miami.
 Short of time we find a Wendy’s for a quick meal.
 I have the apple pecan salad which is surprisingly good.

 11pm – We arrive in New York’s La Guardia airport.
 On the descent I can see Manhattan, the Statue of Liberty and the Empire State Building.
 Having never been to New York before I begin to feel really excited about what the next few days will bring.
 New York is cold; it’s hard to believe that only a week ago I was cruising in the Caribbean and that in less than a week I will be in Europe.

 In light of my own recent experiences with sailing, I was fascinated to read about Elaine’s nautical voyage (and I hope you were too!)
 Elaine and her boyfriend have just settled for a while to live and look for work in Tenerife.
 If their plan is successful then they intend to travel to India as soon as possible.
-Feel free to follow their journey on Runaway Brit, or on Facebook or Twitter @runawaybrit.
+Feel free to follow their journey on her website Runaway Brit, or on Facebook or Twitter @runawaybrit.